JustGoscha/justgoscha.github.io/_posts/2014-03-12-30-day-challenge-1-wrapup.md

 - drawings
 ---

-I completed my first 30-Day-Challenge, although I didn't make all the points on my checklist.
+I completed [my first 30-Day-Challenge][30dc], although I didn't make all the points on my checklist.
 The daily moring walks worked out in the beginning, but when it got colder, -10°C and such, my hands began to freeze of so I paused the going out but continued to draw inside.
 As soon as it got warmer I was going out again though.

 The same happened with the goal setting, I was setting goals in the beginning and it was working quite well, but then later stuff at work came up and I wasn't really focussed on my personal workflow... but actually this is probably just an excuse.